 Organised day tours from Batumi

 Joining a small group or private tour with a guide and transfers included is by far the easiest option.
-I recommend using Get Your Guide to search and book tours in Georgia – there are limited offerings for Batumi right now, but new tours are added every month.
+I recommend using either Get Your Guide or Viator to search and book tours in Georgia.
+There are limited offerings for Batumi right now, but new tours are added every month.

 In the next section I’ve included links to some of my favourites.

 Private transfers with GoTrip

 If you don’t want to join a tour but you want the flexibility of having your own wheels, GoTrip is a convenient and budget-friendly way to venture beyond Batumi for the day.
 Think of it as a long-distance Uber – it essentially matches you with a professional driver and vehicle, giving you complete flexibility to plan your own one-way or return route.
 You won’t have a guide as such, but in my experience your driver will be more than happy to give you tips and info along the way.

 When you design your itinerary on GoTrip, you’re free to put in as many stops as you desire.
 If the platform doesn’t recognise a location, just leave the address in the notes for your driver to see.
 The final price is set in advance so there’s no need to negotiate, and you can make extra photo stops and food stops whenever you want without the cost going up.

 Public transport (city bus/marshrutka van/train)